tendersearls/tldr/README.md

 ### Setting defaults in .tldr.yml

-The `tldr` CLI will look for a `.tldr.yml` that can set the same set of options supported by the CLI file in the root of your project.
-You can specify a custom YAML location with `--config some/path.yml` if you need to.
+The `tldr` CLI will look for a `.tldr.yml` file in the root of your project that can set all the same options supported by the CLI.
+You can specify a custom YAML location with `--config some/path.yml` if you want it to live someplace else.

-Any options found in the dotfile will override TLDR's defaults, but can still be overridden by the `tldr` CLI or a `TLDR::Config` object passed to [TLDR::Run.at_exit!](#running-tests-without-the-cli).
+Any options found in the dotfile will override TLDR's defaults, but can still be overridden by the `tldr` CLI or a `TLDR::Config` object when running tests programmatically.

 Here's an [example project](/example/c) that specifies a `.tldr.yml` file as well as some [internal tests](/tests/dotfile_test.rb) demonstrating its behavior.